-CHAIRMANS REPORT TO AGM - 20 OCTOBER 2016
+CHAIRMANS REPORT TO AGM - 19 OCTOBER 2017

-It is my pleasure to present the 9th Annual Chairman's report for Shoalhaven Community Financial Services Limited.
+It is my pleasure to present the 10th Annual Chairman's report for Shoalhaven Community Financial Services Limited.

-There have been some changes to the Directors on the Board for the 2015/16 financial year.
-I would like to thank Simone Hunt for her support and diligence to the Board during her term as a Director.
-I would also like to thank Mike James who has stepped down as a Director due work commitments however maintain his relationship as a friend of the Board.
-I welcome to the Board Anna Finch and Paul Dean whose experience in HR and finance will be an asset to the Board.
+There have been some changes to the Directors on the Board for the 2016/17 Financial Year.
+I would like to thank Pamela Gokgur for her support and diligence to the Board during her term as a Director and as a member of various committees.